What’s up Phys Ed Family!

 It’s designed to eliminate tattle-telling from your class and teach important conflict resolution skills to students.

-You can see how I explain it to students and download it HERE
+You can see how we explain it to students and Download it for Free HERE

 National PE Standards (Kid Friendly)